saahass/Data-Structures/Little Search Engine/README.md

 My implementation involves six private methods `hasPunctuation`, `removeDuplicates`, and `selectionSort`.

+I am the author of SearchTest.java.
+Let me know if there are any bugs.

 ## Testing

 Using the driver provided, test your search engine with any documents you want.